bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

  - UI extensions: these should contain only UI logic as contained in pages, views, tags, javascript and css
  - Facades extensions: these are closely linked to the UI layer as they contain contextualised logic'
+ - Services extensions: these should contain business logic as well as the data layer components where separation of the data layer is illogical
+ - Data extension: this is optional as the platform extension serves part of this purpose.
+It is a common convention to use the services extensions to define data models an
- - Services extensions: these should contain business logic as well as the data layer components whet If the separation between above is too granular for certain functions, then packages can be used to separate the facades, services and daos.
+If the separation between above is too granular for certain functions, then packages can be used to separate the facades, services and daos.

 #### Naming  Conventions